 In our family, when we experience a financial shock, we often say to one another, “I’m happy that this is a problem money can solve.”
 There are many upsetting things in life, and so many upsetting things money cannot solve.
 With preparation, those that money can solve can be less devastating.

 Heavy-weight boxer Mike Tyson once said, “Everyone has a plan until they get punched in the face.”
-You should expect to get punched in the finances now and then.
+Getting punched in the face is surprising, but you should expect to get punched in the finances now and then.

 I was punched in the face as the first part of my self-defense final exam.